 This post may contain affiliate links.
 Please read our disclaimer for more information.

-If you are experiencing diaper leaks more frequently at night, there is a possibility of an issue with a diaper brand.
+If you are experiencing diaper leaks more frequently at night, probably there is an issue with the diaper brand.
 Some diaper brands may not have enough absorbency as compared to the expensive ones.

 Luvs diaper brand is not as hugging as pampers cruisers.
 It is very likely for LUVS to leak at night.